Top 6 Unbelievable Haunted Deserted Spots in the World

 Balaklava town was once one of the most secret places of the Soviet Union.
 This submarine base is the main focus of Balaklava.
 Before the dissolution of the Soviet Union in 1991, people could not visit anyone in Balaklava without a good reason.
 This submarine base was designed to survive against a direct nuclear attack.

-This top-secret military base, which had been hidden from the public for decades, was used to maintain and repair the Soviet Black Sea fleet, an advanced submarine military fleet that was briefly ready for war during the Cold War.
-Built under nearly 400 feet of rock, the base is considered one of the largest secret military objects in the world.
+This top-secret military base, hidden from the public for decades, was used to maintain and repair the Soviet Black Sea fleet.
+This advanced submarine military fleet was briefly ready for war during the Cold War.
+Built under nearly 400 feet of rock, the base is considered one of the world’s most significant secret military objects.

-Sanzhi UFO houses are abandoned pod-shaped buildings in the city of Taipei in Taiwan.
+Sanzhi UFO houses are abandoned pod-shaped buildings in Taipei, Taiwan.
 These UFO houses were built in 1978 as tourist locations.
 This city has an incredible history.
 The development of Sanzhi by the sea was supposed to be a luxury resort for the rich, but construction was stopped after strange things started happening on the construction site.

 Several construction workers were killed by the fall from the tops of the buildings, although safety ropes were attached.
 The buildings were due to be demolished in late 2008, despite an online petition to preserve one of the buildings like a museum.